microsoft/onnxruntime/docs/tutorials/mobile/helpers/index.md

 Depending on the source of a QDQ format model, it may be necessary to optimize aspects of it to ensure optimal performance with ORT.
 The onnxruntime.tools.qdq_helpers.optimize_qdq_model helper can be used to do this.

-Note that if there are no optimizations the output_model will be the same as the input_model and can be discarded.

 Usage:

 ```